|Nutrition Facts (per serving)|

 In a small bowl, whisk the mayonnaise with apple cider vinegar and sugar.
 Add celery seeds, if desired, and then add salt and pepper to taste.

 Add the dressing mixture to the cabbage and toss to coat.

 Refrigerate the coleslaw until serving time.

 Once you have mastered basic coleslaw, you can change it up to suit your taste and purposes.
 Try these variations alone or in any combination you like.

 - Add 1/4 cup crumbled bacon.

 - Cut the regular salt in half and substitute 1/2 teaspoon celery salt.
-Or, use 1/4 teaspoon celery seed to add flavor.

-- Add 1/2 teaspoon onion powder.
+- For onion flavor without raw onions, add about 1/2 teaspoon onion powder.